Walcriz/nvim/README.md

 # My Personal Neovim Configuration
-This neovim configuration was heavly inspired by the [LazyVim](https://github.com/LazyVim/LazyVim) neovim configuration.
+This neovim configuration was at first inspired by [LazyVim](https://github.com/LazyVim/LazyVim) for nvim 0.8 so a lot of the directory structure is the same.
+But that was a long time ago now so there is really nothing in common between them anymore.

 ## Showcase
 | ![image](https://github.com/user-attachments/assets/6c19955c-6fac-49f3-85c4-1daca11fd8a7) | ![image](https://github.com/user-attachments/assets/9df6d93f-6afa-46ed-98bb-47d8ab263344) |